-- Cost-to-Charge Ratio The inpatient cost-to-charge ratio used to pay inpatient cost outlier payments will be calculated as noted in Section 2-1, H. - 2.
-Requests for Change in Inpatient Cost-to-Charge Ratio - a.
-Changes Due to a Certificate of Need (CON) A hospital may at times offer to the public new or expanded services, purchase equipment, drop such services, or retire equipment which requires (CON) approval.
-Within thirty (30) calendar days of implementing a CON approved change, the hospital must submit to the Division of Medicaid a budget showing the allocation of the approved amount to the Medicaid Program.
+- Cost-to-Charge Ratio The inpatient cost-to-charge ratio used to pay inpatient cost outlier payments will be calculated as noted in Section 2-1, H. The cost-to-charge ratio in effect as of July 1, 2021, will be used to calculate outlier payments for claims with last dates of service on or after July 1, 2021. - 2.
+Requests for Change in Inpatient Cost-to-Charge Ratio

+Changes Due to a Certificate of Need (CON) - A hospital may at times offer to the public new or expanded services, purchase equipment, drop such services, or retire equipment which requires (CON) approval.
+Within thirty (30) calendar days of implementing a CON approved change, the hospital must submit to the Division of Medicaid an allocation of the approved amount to the Medicaid Program.
 This amount must be separated as applicable between capital costs, educational costs and operating costs.
 The budget must show an estimate of any increase or decrease in operating costs and charges applicable to the Medicaid Program due to the change, as well as the effective date of the change.
 Such amounts will be subject to desk review and audit by the Division of Medicaid.
-Allowance for such changes shall be made to the hospital's inpatient cost-to-charge ratio as provided elsewhere in this plan.
+Allowance for such changes shall be made to the hospital's inpatient cost-to-charge ratio as provided elsewhere this plan.
 Failure to submit such required information within thirty (30) days will be a basis for disallowance of all expenses associated with the change.
 If the provider's inpatient cost-to-charge ratio used to pay cost outlier payments is changed as a result of the CON, no retroactive adjustments will be made to cost outlier payments using the amended inpatient cost-to-charge ratio.
 After the amended desk review is completed and the thirty (30) day appeal option has been exhausted the new inpatient cost-to-charge ratio will be input into the Mississippi Medicaid Management Information System and will be in effect through the end of the current reimbursement period.